twixlyhq/extensions/README.md

-# Twixly UI Extensions API Reference
+# Extensions ready to use

-This document describes the API that an extension can use to communicate with the Twixly Management App.
+This document describes the extensions that is availeable to be used in the Twixly Management App.

 ## Table of Contents